Updated July 3, 2023

 Q2.
 List some of the important advantages of Spring Framework?

-Below are some of the important features:
+Below are some of the advantages:

-- Lightweight: Java Spring is very lightweight in its size and transparency.
-It weighs around only 1MB when we consider the basic version of the spring framework.
+- Lightweight: Java Spring is very lightweight in size and transparency.
+It weighs only 1MB when we consider the basic version of the spring framework.
 And processing overhead in it is also very negligible.

 Q3.
 List some of the important disadvantages of Spring Framework?

-Below are some of the important disadvantages:
+Below are some of the disadvantages:

 - JDBC – Spring sub-projects module enables a JDBC-abstraction layer which removes the JDBC coding for specific vendor databases for better performances.

-- ORM integration – This integration facilitates the integration layers for object-relational mapping APIs, such as JDO, JPA and Hibernate features.
+- ORM integration – This integration facilitates the integration layers for object-relational mapping APIs, such as JDO, JPA, and Hibernate features.